Sanja22B/bitcoin-educational-content/courses/soc104/en.md

-- At the bottom of the axis** (towards 0 on Societal Themes): preference for **order, security and traditional values**.
+- **At the bottom of the axis** (toward 0 on the Social Issues scale): preference for **order, security and traditional values**.
 The State has a role to play in regulating morals, maintaining public order, and sometimes defending a certain vision of morality or tradition, including through violence.
-These include positions in favor of the death penalty, restrictions on immigration, or dirigiste promotion of the traditional family.
+These include positions in favor of the death penalty, restrictions on immigration, or government-led promotion of the traditional family.
-  - Emblematic figures:* Joseph de Maistre (French counter-revolutionary philosopher) - for his ideas on divine order and authority.
+  - *Emblematic figures:* Joseph de Maistre (French counter-revolutionary philosopher) - for his ideas on divine order and authority.
 Contemporary authoritarian leaders such as Vladimir Putin in Russia and Xi Jinping in China.